Should I Get A Lawyer For My First DUI?

-We all have friends, and family members, or have met someone who has gotten a DUI.
+We all have friends, family members, or have met someone who has gotten a DUI.
 However, just because they all have been arrested for the same thing, each case is very unique.
 You need answers to the specific questions that apply to your own situation.

 You need someone to advise you on whether you are making the correct decision concerning your case.
-You will be going up against highly trained lawyers from the prosecutor's office and you will not be given any breaks for your lack of legal knowledge or background.
+You will be going up against highly trained lawyers from the prosecutor's office, and you will not be given any breaks for your lack of legal knowledge or background.

 Your attorney evaluates your case.
 They formulate specific advice for you and give you the best course of action that is tailored for you.
 They break down the legal jargon and guide you through the court process and the DMV.